hartwigmedical/hmftools/orange/README.md

 - [Cohort Comparison](#cohort-comparison): How do the various properties of this tumor compare to existing cancer cohorts?
 - [Quality Control](#quality-control): Various stats and graphs regarding the quality of the data and interpretation thereof.

+Note that the JSON file contains every mutation found in the analysis and hence is much more extensive than the PDF.
+The JSON file is meant to be used by downstream applications who wish to further interpret the results of the molecular analysis.

 ## Running ORANGE

+ORANGE requires the output of various Hartwig algorithms, along with some resource files (doid json, cohort distributions, driver genes and known fusions).
+The resource files required to run ORANGE can be found [here](https://resources.hartwigmedicalfoundation.nl) for either 37 or 38 reference genome version.

 ### Base (tumor-only) mode